Reverb effect: Plate reverb

 A plate reverb system uses an electromechanical transducer, similar to the driver in a loudspeaker, to create vibrations in a large plate of sheet metal.
-The plate's motion is picked up by one or more contact microphones whose output is an audio signal which may be added to the original "dry" signal.
+The plate's motion is picked up by one or more contact microphones whose output is an audio signal that may be added to the original "dry" signal.
 Plate reverb was introduced in the late 1950s by Elektromesstechnik with the EMT 140.